mojolicious/mojo.js/docs/User-Agent.md

 The `request` method returns a `Promise` that resolves with a response object, right after the response status line and headers have been received.
-But before any data from the response body has been read, which can be handled in a separate step later on.
+But before any data from the response body has been read, which can be handled in a separate step later on. **Be aware:** The agent API is likely to change in mojo.js 2.0 to improve compatibility with [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) based backends.

 ### Request Shortcuts